AcePizza/MERN-Stack-Project-SpotCheck/README.md

 The app has the following features:

-  List view / Card disply
+  - List view / Card disply
-  Login page
+  - Login page
-  Registration page
+  - Registration page
-  Protected routes
-  Login
+  - User profilepage
+    - With update information function
+  - Add new spot page
+    - With option to edit later